Life Event: Getting Married or Forming a Domestic Partnership

 - A Affidavit of Marriage/Domestic Partnership Form

-If your same-sex spouse or domestic partner (and their children) are not tax dependents under IRS tax code, there are tax consequences based on the value of the medical, dental and vision coverage.
+If your domestic partner (and their children) are not tax dependents under IRS tax code, there are tax consequences based on the value of the medical, dental and vision coverage.
+You'll be asked to verify your dependents' eligibility for City benefits.

 Step 2 - Review your life insurance needs